Vikramansen/vikramansen.github.io/index.md

 Developing and understanding machine learning to extract insights from digital data in high-impact domains, including healthcare.
 I am currently studying the challenges that arise from the application of deep learning to clinical data.
 I am learning more about CNNs and supervised learning's applications.

 ## Current Project
-- October 2021 - Neurological disorders classifier.
+- October 2021 - Neurological disorders classification using CNNs

 ## Announcements